Grapefruit seed extract (GSE) or citrus seed extract is a supplement made from the seeds and pulp of grapefruit.

 To date, there is no peer-reviewed research to support many of these claims, although some may be published in the future.

 Many people believe that grapefruit seed extract is a completely safe and natural supplement.

 While it’s possible to make simple alcohol extracts from grapefruit seeds, many commercial products are actually highly processed.

 Companies often make their extracts by mixing grapefruit seed and pulp powder with glycerin, a thick sweet liquid made from fats, and heating it with ammonium chloride and vitamin C.

 Hydrochloric acid and natural enzymes are added, and the final product is cooled and sold as commercial grapefruit seed extract (

 You can contact individual supplement companies to learn more about how they produce or source their grapefruit seed extract and whether they test for purity.

 There’s not enough research to support the claims that grapefruit seed extract supplements can cure infections in humans.
 Moreover, most commercially available grapefruit seed extracts are highly processed.

 Grapefruit seed extract may have some benefits, but there are also certain dangers to be aware of.

-Since grapefruit seed extracts are sold as supplements, they’re not regulated for quality and purity.
+Since grapefruit seed extracts are sold as supplements, they’re not regulated for quality and purity like prescription drugs.